alexsaunderswps/User-Guides/vr_training_guide.md

 ## Important Notes

+⚠️ **Headset Safety**: Meta provides some guidelines and warning regarding VR headset use.
+WPS encourages organizations to review their **Heath & Safety Warnings** page at the following link http://bit.ly/3LbOMZv - or search for **"Meta quest 3 Health and safety"** in your web browser. **Risk sensitivity varies by institution and it is up to the organization to decide if and how to present this information to guests if deemed necessary**.

 ⚠️ **Account Credentials**: WPS staff will create various accounts that are required for the VR deployment.
 Please coordinate any changes to account credentials with WPS senior support staff.
 WPS staff may not be able to retrieve account access if lost and this could critically impact display functionality.

 ⚠️ **Headset life**: Quest 3 headsets are robust but not indestructible.
 Monitoring guests for negative interactions with equipment will prolong the life of all VR equipment.
 Physical damage is by far the most common cause of headset replacement.

 ⚠️ **Guest safety**: VR experiences are new for the majority of guests.
 Reactions to VR content is hard to predict.
 WPS staff recommends reviewing possible safety concerns on a regular basis to align with organizational risk tolerance.
 Hazards such as tripping, falling, and tipping of equipment must be assessed by the organization and is beyond the scope of this guide.

-⚠️ **WPS Support**: WPS Staff look forward to assisting you with any issues you may encounter while deploying a VR system.
-WPS staff is generally available during normal business hours (Denver Time), and occasionally on weekends.
-If you are requesting changes to content or device assignment please plan ahead and give 48 - 72 hours for changes to be implemented.
+⚠️ **WPS Support - General Troubleshooting**: WPS Staff look forward to assisting you with any issues you may encounter while deploying a VR system. **WPS staff is generally available during normal business hours (8 AM to 4 PM - Denver Time, Monday to Friday)**.

+⚠️ **WPS Support - Content Assistance**: If you are requesting changes to content or device assignment please plan ahead and give 48 - 72 hours for changes to be implemented.
 New content, or content editing, takes longer and requirements should be discussed with senior support staff.
 For critical, time sensitive assistance, please call or use the dedicated WhatsApp channel for support.
 <div style="page-break-after: always;"></div>

 ## Commonly used supplies